 * Click here for rating key

 Gruner Restaurant Review: German cooking brings to mind sausages and weiner schnitzel, washed down with a tankard of beer.
 But Gruner, which means "green" in German, proves that it can.
 The cooking isn’t strictly German, but rather "Alpine," blending culinary influences of Austria, Germany, France and Switzerland.
-The restaurant’s name means "green" in German, and the kitchen’s dedication to greens is displayed in its namesake salad, a brimming bowlful of lettuces, chickweed, carrots, fennel, beets and more, under a shower of sunflower seeds and pretzel croutons.
+The kitchen’s dedication to greens is displayed in its namesake salad, a brimming bowlful of lettuces, chickweed, carrots, fennel, beets and more, under a shower of sunflower seeds and pretzel croutons.
 Its competition is an inspired green goddess variation, while another salad combines green beans, blackberries, goat cheese and hazelnuts.
 Burgers, available only in the bar, boast quality beef topped with house-cured bacon, Fontina or cheddar, pickles, aïoli and arugula.
 Other options include cider-braised chicken and grilled rainbow trout in a horseradish beurre blanc.
 And yes, traditionalists will find homemade bratwurst accompanied by tangy sauerkraut.
 Desserts include the "Berliners" --- cinnamon sugared donuts served with seasonally varying toppings such as caramel and chocolate ganache.
 For libations, peruse the intriguing Central European-dominated wine list, or consider one of the unusual imported beers.
 There are also creative cocktails made with Slivovitz or house-made herbal liqueurs.
-For dessert, freshly made donuts with warm chocolate ganache are a hit.
 An adjoining bar, a more casual spot called Kask, offers simpler food in the same European spirit.